The Geometry of Coupling: Deriving the Fine Structure Constant (α −1 ≈ 137)from Lattice Dilution Factors in a K = 12 Vacuum

 = 1/17)

-A continuous wave packet can only propagate coherently through a discrete lattice if its wavelength
+A wave packet propagating through a discrete lattice maintains coherence only if its

-matches the integer harmonics of the grid.
-Mismatched waves suffer destructive interference and
+wavelength matches the integer harmonics of the grid.
+The relevant coherence path in a

-is the Face Diagonal of the unit cell [8].
+cubic crystal is the face diagonal of the unit cell [10].
+This diagonal represents the path of

 L